programminghistorian/ph-submissions/lessons/geoparser-lesson.md

 If the document date is not specified all temporal expressions will be interpreted relative to the date when the Geoparser is run, so that is today’s date.
 While this setting does not affect the performance of the geo-resolution of place names in this release, one could imagine a possible extension where the document date affects the type of gazetteer used or the location name variants that should be considered as place names change over time.

-#### Geoparsing Multiple Text Files
+#### Geo-parsing Multiple Text Files

-Now that you know how to geoparse one file, you may want to do the same thing for a set of documents all at once.
-You can download a simple shell script which geoparses multiple files [here](http://groups.inf.ed.ac.uk/geoparser/scripts/run-multiple-files.sh).
+Now that you know how to geo-parse one file, you may want to do the same thing for a set of documents all at once.
+You can download a simple shell script which geo-parses multiple files [here](http://groups.inf.ed.ac.uk/geoparser/scripts/run-multiple-files.sh).
 Please refer to the [Geoparser workshop](http://homepages.inf.ed.ac.uk/balex/publications/geoparser-workshop.pdf) slides for more information on how to make this script executable, run and it and adapt it to your needs.

 ### Extracting Geo-Resolution Output to TSV